Voices Of Innovation: DHL

 Today’s professional environment is shaped by ongoing transformation, not only because of the global pandemic, but also due to rapid shifts in digitalization, labor availability, sustainability requirements, and geopolitical volatility.
 As logistics becomes increasingly complex, our customers consistently tell us they need supply chains that are more resilient, more automated, more transparent, and more sustainable.

-6. With the recent sustainable fuel agreements and electric vehicle rollouts, how is APAC leading the transition toward a Sustainable Economy for logistics in Singapore?
+5. It’s clear while looking around the Center that sustainability is a core part of your strategy.
+How is APAC leading the transition toward a Sustainable Economy for logistics in Singapore?

 Sustainability is now a decisive lever for future‑proof logistics, cutting emissions, reducing risk, and building competitive advantage.
 It is no longer a buzzword but a core differentiator.
 In APAC, and especially in Singapore, we are accelerating the transition toward a Sustainable Economy by positioning DHL as the “Green Logistics of Choice” and by driving initiatives that set new benchmarks for the industry.